 Sessile drops on a solid substrate or floating on another liquid take the shape of spherical caps.
-On a (super)hydrophobic surface, the droplet contact angle $\theta > 90^{\circ}$ , and the initial contact occurs at a finite height above the substrate; the initial dynamics of the small liquid bridge are not influenced by the substrate and follow that of spherical drops (Keij et al.
+On a (super-)hydrophobic surface, the droplet contact angle $\theta > 90^{\circ}$ and the initial contact occurs at a finite height above the substrate; the initial dynamics of the small liquid bridge is not influenced by the substrate and follows that of spherical drops (Keij et al. 2013), and the released kinetic energy can even lead to droplet jumping (Charles & Mason 1960b, Thoroddsen & Takehara 2000, Boreyko & Chen 2009).
+Here we are interested in cases with $\theta \leq 90^{\circ}$, such that the drop coalescence starts at the substrate.
+The bridge takes the form of a saddle, described by a function h(x, y, t) (Figure 7).
+The bridge height $h_0(t)$ and bridge width $y_0(t)$ are defined, respectively, from the side view and top view perspectives.

-Figure 7: Three-dimensional coalescence of drops on a substrate.
-Upper panels: schematics representing (a) Top view defining bridge width $y_0$ . (b) Side view defining bridge height $h_0$ and the contact angle $\theta$ ; front view, showing the cross-section of the liquid bridge with the bridge angle $\theta_b$ and bridge radius of curvature a.
-Lower panels show experimental profiles of the bridge region during the coalescence of viscous silicone oil drops on a glass substrate (Kaneelil et al. 2022). (c) Collapse of bridge profiles according to the similarity form 14., with constant a. (d) Collapse of data for profiles taken at three different y locations and at multiple times, compared to the theoretical prediction $H^{(1)}$ (solid line) obtained from 15..
-Panelc (c,d) adapted with permission from Kaneelil et al. (2022), copyright 2022 American Physical Society.
+Three-dimensional coalescence of drops on a substrate. (a) Schematic representing the top view defining bridge width y_0 . (b) Schematic representing the side view defining bridge height b_0 and the contact angle θ ; the front view shows the cross section of the liquid bridge with the bridge angle θ_b and bridge radius of curvature a.
+Lower panels show experimental profiles of the bridge region during the coalescence of viscous silicone oil drops on a glass substrate (Kaneelil et al. 2022). (c) Collapse of bridge profiles according to the similarity form in Equation 14, with constant a. (d) Collapse of data for profiles taken at three different y locations, at multiple times, and multiple volumes V, compared to the theoretical prediction $H^{(1)}$ (solid line) obtained from Equation 15.
+Panels c and d adapted with permission from Kaneelil et al. (2022); copyright 2022 American Physical Society.